Google's E-E-A-T Update: What Service Businesses Missed

 Google's message is clear: local service providers who can document and verify their real-world expertise will outrank those who can't.
 The question isn't whether you're qualified to serve your clients—it's whether you can prove it to Google's algorithm.

 Your competitors who figured this out early are already pulling ahead.
-Most local businesses still haven't connected these dots.
+Most service businesses still haven't connected these dots.
 Fix your E-E-A-T signals now, and you'll be the one answering their calls six months from now.

 **Your blog should be working for you, not the other way around.** FillMyBlog handles research, writing, SEO, and publishing — so you can focus on your business.